elijahcruz12/eclink/README.md

 - NodeJS v14.15+
 - Apache2 or nginx
 - MySQL 8.0 (That is what it is test on, so if you use something different, your mileage will vary)
+- Redis (Redis PHP extension is not required, but recommended.
+If not using the extension, [Predis\Predis](https://packagist.org/packages/predis/predis) Will be used

 You will also need the following PHP extensions:
 - BCMath